 The Global Ultra Focus Fund was formerly known as the Cambiar Unconstrained Equity Fund.

 Mutual fund investing involves risk, including the possible loss of principal.
 In addition to the normal risks associated with investing, international investments may involve risk of capital loss from unfavorable fluctuation in currency values, from differences in generally accepted accounting principles or from economic or political instability in other nations.
-The funds may invest in derivatives, which are often more volatile than other investments and may magnify the Fund's gains or losses.
+Emerging Markets involve heightened risks related to the same factors as well as increased volatility and lower trading volume.
+The Fund may invest in derivatives, which are often more volatile than other investments and may magnify the Fund's gains or losses.
+With short sales, you risk paying more for a security than you received from its sale.
+Short sales losses are potentially unlimited and the expenses involved with the shorting strategy may negatively impact the performance of the Fund.
 Diversification may not protect against market risk.
-This material represents the portfolio manager’s opinion and is an assessment of the market environment at a specific point in time and is not intended to be a forecast of future events, or a guarantee of future results.
+The Cambiar Global Ultra Focus Fund is a non-diversified fund.
+This material represents the portfolio manager’s opinion and is an assessment of the market environment at a specific point in time and is not intended to be a forecast of future events or a guarantee of future results.
 This information should not be relied upon by the reader as research or investment advice or a specific recommendation of securities.

 To determine if a Fund is an appropriate investment for you, carefully consider the Fund’s investment objectives, risk factors and charges and expenses before investing.
 This and other information can be found in the Fund’s prospectus which can be obtained by clicking here or calling 1-866-777-8227.
 Please read it carefully before investing.
 There is no guarantee that the Funds will meet their stated objectives.